ying-tang/help-documentation/_cinder/alternative_method_for_volume_encryption.md

 Certain situations and workloads require a higher level of data privacy and security, whether on the cloud or on premises.
 As of this writing, OpenStack compute (Nova) [does not](http://ibm-blue-box-help.github.io/help-documentation/cinder/Bug_Creating_Encrypted_Volumes/) support attachment of LUKS volumes--which is required for OpenStack-managed volume-level encryption.
 This article is focused on the use case of data encryption in the cloud, and more specifically, it provides a procedure for self-service volume encryption in Linux.

 Before we begin, there are some _very important_ caveats the reader should be aware of:

  * If an encrypted volume becomes corrupted or otherwise unstable, there's a high risk of data loss.
  * There's a performance "tax" to be aware of, although it might be negligible in many cases.
  * Once encrypted, things like snapshots or backups might not have predictable behavior.
  * IBM Blue Box does not provide support on encrypted volumes and/or file systems.
  * The approach explained herein is for new/blank volumes.
 Do *not* try these commands on volumes with existing data, it'll be erased and lost forever.

 This article also assumes the following pre-requisites:

  * Ubuntu 14.04 or newer
  * The user can create and attach block storage volumes in their cloud.
  * The user has administrator privileges in the virtual machine they're going to use for this procedure.

 ### Procedure
-1) The first step is to provision an instance (it can be small) with Ubuntu 14.04 or newer, if you haven't done so already, by using either the API or the Horizon dashboard.
+Step 1) The first step is to provision an instance (it can be small) with Ubuntu 14.04 or newer, if you haven't done so already, by using either the API or the Horizon dashboard.

-2) The second step is to create a block-storage volume.
+Step 2) The second step is to create a block-storage volume.
 Again, this task can be accomplished via CLI or the Horizon dashboard.
 No special parameters are needed, just select a descriptive name, select the desired capacity, and make sure it's accessible to and in the same availability zone of the VM you just spun up in the previous step.

-3) After the block storage volume has been provisioned successfully, attach it to the VM you created in Step 1.
+Step 3) After the block storage volume has been provisioned successfully, attach it to the VM you created in Step 1.

-4) Log into the VM you created in Step 1.
+Step 4) Log into the VM you created in Step 1.

-5) Here's some basic house-keeping that's a good idea to do now, just to make sure you have the latest bug-fixes and software lists:
+Step 5) Here's some basic house-keeping that's a good idea to do now, just to make sure you have the latest bug-fixes and software lists:

 {% highlight bash %}
 sudo aptitude update
 sudo aptitude safe-upgrade
 {% endhighlight %}

-6) Now install the package that will help you perform the encryption/decryption:
+Step 6) Now install the package that will help you perform the encryption/decryption:

 {% highlight bash %}
 sudo install cryptsetup
 {% endhighlight %}

-7) Check to be sure that the volume you created in Step 2 has been attached properly:
+Step 7) Check to be sure that the volume you created in Step 2 has been attached properly:

 {% highlight bash %}
 sudo fdisk -l